Happy Sunday, seafoodies!

 And that’s why we’ve recently been playing with one of our favorite kitchen gadgets, the Instant Pot.
 This convenient, all-in-one appliance has made a big splash in America’s kitchens and has made our lives (and kitchen cleanup) so much easier!
 We’ve perfected more than a few Instant Pot dishes, and this seafood risotto is one of our favorites.
 Within just 20 minutes, you can find yourself indulging in a creamy, cheesy risotto packed with yummy scallops and shrimp.
 Your stomach (and cleanup crew) will thank you.

-Seafood lovers, this decadent, hassle-free dish makes a great addition to your holiday menus, is perfect for a busy weeknight and will wow your significant other on your next date night in.
+Seafood lovers, this decadent, instant pot seafood dish makes a great addition to your holiday menus, is perfect for a busy weeknight and will wow your significant other on your next date night in.
 Plus it’s made with wine, so what’s to stop you from sipping a little while it cooks?

 Go ahead.
-Treat your taste buds to this rich and savory seafood risotto experience.
+Treat your taste buds to this rich and savory instant pot seafood risotto experience.
 After your first forkful, you’ll be looking forward to the leftovers – if there are any!

 Instant Pot Seafood Risotto